When to Seek Mental Health Support: A Complete Guide to Getting Help

 Integrating Therapy into Daily Life:

-- Applying therapeutic insights and skills outside sessions
+- Applying therapy insights and skills outside sessions

 - Practicing new coping strategies and behaviors